-Lady Boss: The Jackie Collins Story tells the untold true story of the best-selling novelist who became known as the ‘queen of the bonk-buster’.
-Jackie, who penned saucy romantic fiction centred on the rich and powerful, including her world famous novels Chances, Lucky, Lady Boss, Hollywood Wives and The Stud.
+Lady Boss: The Jackie Collins Story tells the untold true story of the best-selling novelist who became known as the ‘queen of the bonkbuster’.
+Jackie wrote saucy romantic fiction about the rich and powerful, including her world famous novels such as Chances, Lucky, Lady Boss, Hollywood Wives and The Stud.

-But, as the documentary coming to CNN and BBC2 will reveal, behind the fame and celebrity, Jackie Collins’ own turbulent life rivalled the spicy plots she dreamed up for her novels, but she also hid her private struggles behind a carefully crafted façade.
+But as this documentary, shown on CNN on June 27 and coming to BBC2 later this year, will reveal... behind the fame and celebrity, Jackie's turbulent life could rival the spicy plots she dreamed up for her novels.
+She also hid her private struggles behind a carefully crafted façade.

-Narrated by a cast of Jackie’s closest friends and family, including her older sister — Hollywood icon Joan Collins — the biopic also draws on family photographs, home movies and excerpts from Jackie Collins’ personal diaries to reveal the truth behind her childhood and her two marriages.
+Narrated by a cast of Jackie’s closest friends and family, including her older sister — Hollywood icon and Dynasty star Joan Collins — the biopic draws on family photographs, home movies and excerpts from Jackie Collins’ personal diaries to reveal the truth behind her childhood and two marriages.

 The film, directed by Laura Fairrie (Hugh Grant: Taking on the Tabloids), also follows Jackie, whose motto was ‘girls can do anything,’ through the last days before her death from breast cancer in 2015, aged 77.